TheBIMsider/bcfsleuth/README.md

 ### **For Teams & Organizations:**
 - Each team member maintains their own templates and preferences
-- Templates can be manually shared by recreating them on each device
+- **NEW**: Templates can be shared via JSON export/import feature
+- Export your templates and share the JSON file with team members
+- Import templates from colleagues to maintain consistency across projects
 - Consider documenting standard templates for team consistency
-- Future versions may include template import/export capabilities

 ## Advanced Data Exploration (Phase 3c)